Johnson90512/Awesome-Security-Resources/README.md

 Name | Description
 ---- | ----
+**Reverse Engineering** |
+[Assembly Programming Tutorial](https://www.tutorialspoint.com/assembly_programming/index.htm) | A tutorial on programming in nasm Assembly.
+[Beginners Guide to Assembly](https://www.unknowncheats.me/forum/programming-beginners/63947-reverse-engineering-beginners-guide-x86-assembly-and-debugging-windows-apps.html) | This guide will explain exactly what is necessary to begin cheat creation for generally any online computer game, including both fields to study, and tools to use.
+[Beginner RE Info](https://www.reddit.com/r/ReverseEngineering/comments/hg0fx/a_modest_proposal_absolutely_no_babies_involved/) | Reddit collection of beginner information on getting into Reverse Engineering.
 [Building a Home Lab for Offensive Security](https://systemoverlord.com/2017/10/24/building-a-home-lab-for-offensive-security-basics.html) | Guide on how to build a home lab for security purposes.
+[Guide to x86 Assembly](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html) | This guide describes the basics of 32-bit x86 assembly language programming, covering a small but useful subset of the available instructions and assembler directives.
+[Guide to Assmebly in VS .NET](http://www.cs.virginia.edu/~evans/cs216/guides/vsasm.html)  | This tutorial explains how to use assembly code in a Visual Studio .NET project.
+[IDA Pro Tutorial](https://www.youtube.com/playlist?list=PLt9cUwGw6CYG2kmL5n6dFgi4wKMhgLNd7) | Tutorial on how to reverse engineer with IDA Pro.
+[Intel 64 and IA32 Software Manual](https://software.intel.com/sites/default/files/managed/39/c5/325462-sdm-vol-1-2abcd-3abcd.pdf) | This document contains all four volumes of the Intel 64 and IA-32 Architectures Software Developer's Manual.
+[Intermediate x86](https://opensecuritytraining.info/IntermediateX86.html) | Intermediate Intel x86: Architecture, Assembly, Applications, & Alliteration.
+Part 2 to Into to x86.
+[Intro to x86](https://opensecuritytraining.info/IntroX86.html) | Introductory Intel x86: Architecture, Assembly, Applications, & Alliteration.
+[Malware Analysis Tutorial](http://fumalwareanalysis.blogspot.com/p/malware-analysis-tutorials-reverse.html) | Malware Analysis Tutorials: a Reverse Engineering Approach.
+[Reversing for Newbies](https://forum.tuts4you.com/files/file/1307-lenas-reversing-for-newbies/) | A collection of tutorials aimed particularly for newbie reverse engineers.
+[So you want to be a Malware Analyst](https://blog.malwarebytes.com/security-world/2012/09/so-you-want-to-be-a-malware-analyst/) | Malwarebytes blog on becomming a malware analyst and what all is involved.
+**Hacking and Pentesting** |
 [Pentesting Methodology](http://www.0daysecurity.com/pentest.html) | Step by step walkthough of a basic pentesting methodology.
 [The Hacking Process](https://bitvijays.github.io) | Lots of information on the hacking process.